Skip to content

 Yes.
 Under DVSA's Guide to Maintaining Roadworthiness, a responsible person must carry out a walkaround check before a commercial vehicle is first used each day.
 Drivers must report any defect promptly, and knowingly using a vehicle with a roadworthiness defect is a prosecutable offence that puts your operator's licence at risk.

 The check is a pre-use inspection of everything that affects roadworthiness.
 It applies to HGVs, PCVs/PSVs and vans used in a business.
+For the duties behind the list — who's responsible, retention rules, what happens at the roadside — see the complete walkaround checks guide.

 The DVSA daily walkaround check list